 Cheery is a Chiricahua Leopard Frog.
 He starts as an egg in a pond, turns into a tadpole, and then into a frog.
 Dr. Elizabeth W. Davidson explains why Leopard Frogs and other amphibians might become extinct.
-Cheery: How a Lonely Frog Finds Friends tells children what can be done to save the frogs.
+Cheery: The True Adventures of a Chiricahua Leopard Frog tells children what can be done to save the frogs.

 Shakespeare for Children: The Story of Romeo and Juliet

 Highly condensed, fully illustrated version of the world's greatest and